Image Animation with Perturbed Masks: Introduction

 \section{Introduction}

-The ability to reanimate a still image based on a driving video has been extensively studied in recent years\cite{wang2019fewshotvid2vid,ren2020deep,kim2018deep}.
-The developed methods achieve an increased degree of accuracy in both maintaining the source identity, as extracted from the source frame, and in replicating the motion pattern of the driver's frame.
-In addition, the recent methods also show good generalization to unseen identities and are relatively robust and have fewer artifacts than the older methods.
-The relative ease in which these methods can be applied out-of-the-box has led to their adoption in various visual effects.
+The ability to reanimate a still image based on a driving video has been extensively studied in recent years~\cite{wang2019fewshotvid2vid,ren2020deep,kim2018deep}.
+The developed methods achieve an increased degree of accuracy in both, maintaining the source identity, as extracted from the source frame, and in replicating the motion pattern of the driver’s frame.
+In addition, the recent methods also show good generalization to unseen identities and are relatively robust, and have fewer artifacts than the older methods.
+The relative ease with how these methods can be applied out-of-the-box has led to their adoption in various visual effects.